 What Are Continuous Glucose Monitors?

-A continuous glucose monitor is a small device that keeps track of your blood sugar levels.
-Such a device consists of three components: the sensor, the transmitter, and the receiver.
+A continuous glucose monitor is a small device that monitors blood sugar levels.
+It consists of three components: the sensor, the transmitter, and the receiver.

 The sensor is a tiny (needle-based) electrode inserted under your skin (usually the abdomen or the arm area).
 Similarly, the transmitter attaches to the sensor and sends a signal to the receiver, a handheld device with a small digital screen.

-Conveniently, some CGMs display real-time blood glucose readings over your smartphone as well.
-Such data helps a diabetic person make more informed decisions regarding food, medicine, and exercise.
+Conveniently, some CGMs also display real-time blood glucose readings over your smartphone.
+Such data helps a diabetic person make more informed food, medicine, and exercise decisions.CGM Special Features

 Whatever you're doing through the day, your CGM is always on.
 Many CGM devices come with great features, such as:

-- The ability to add notes with medicine, nutrition, and activity info for your doctor to go through.
+- The ability to add notes with medicine, nutrition, and activity info to guide your doctor.

 - An alarm that goes off whenever your sugar levels go too low or too high.